-Currently, prescription pets visit patients at our locations on Anschutz Medical Campus in Aurora, South Campus in Highlands Ranch, our hospital in Colorado Springs and KidStreet in Denver.
+Currently, prescription pets visit patients at our locations on Anschutz Medical Campus in Aurora, our hospital in Colorado Springs and KidStreet in Denver.

 We’d love to visit more locations, and more often!
 Please help us spread the word so we can recruit additional volunteers.

 How can patients request a visit from a prescription pet?

 Patients can request a dog visit by calling the volunteer office at 720-777-6887 and answering a few questions.
 Out of an abundance of caution for our patients’ health and safety, prescription pets are not allowed in certain areas of the hospital, including where patients are on isolation or in critical care.
 We will do our best to accommodate your request.